Agriculture Level 2

 City & Guilds Level 2 Technical Certificate in Agriculture

-- A minimum of four GCSE passes at grade 2/3 or above (including maths and English) or a BTEC or City and Guilds Full Level 1 Diploma and equivalent maths and English supported by good references.
+- Four GCSE at grade 3 (D) or above (including maths and English), a BTEC or City and Guilds Level 1 Diploma and equivalent Maths and English

 Progression routes shown are dependent on the successful completion of qualifications and meeting entry criteria.